bsv-blockchain/gitbook-bsv-code-academy/learning-paths/intermediate/transaction-building/README.md

   // Convert to hex for broadcasting const beefHex = Buffer.from(beefBinary).toString('hex')

+  // Broadcast BEEF bundle using ARC's broadcastBEEF method
+  // This is the ONLY way to broadcast transaction chains atomically
-  // Broadcast BEEF bundle using the SDK's ARC client const arc = new ARC('https://api.taal.com/arc', {
+  // Do NOT use tx.broadcast() for chains - it won't work correctly const arc = new ARC('https://api.taal.com/arc', {
     apiKey: 'your-api-key',
     deploymentId: 'your-deployment-id'